Benton Middle School

 Evidence of Success

 Louisiana’s accountability system has experienced numerous changes over the past few years complicating the ability to easily interpret trend data related to proficiency in the various content areas.
-We administered the LEAP and iLEAP in 2013 and 2014, PARCC in 2015, LEAP with a PARCC format in 2016, and LEAP 2025 most recently in 2017.
+We administered the LEAP and iLEAP in 2013 and 2014, PARCC in 2015, LEAP with a PARCC format in 2016, and LEAP 2025 most recently in 2017 and 2018.
 The state’s definition of proficiency has also been redefined.
 Although there have been many changes in the accountability system, making it difficult to track growth trends, we have continued to surpass the district and state proficiency levels by a significant margin.

 Highest School Performance Score for Bossier Parish Middle Schools; “A” rated by LDOE